By Rahul Gurjar, Founder & CEO at InventoApps ยท 11 min read

 Mobile Search Statistics

 Mobile is where most searching now happens, and it behaves differently.
-Mobile users are about 66% more likely to experience a zero-click search than desktop users, because answers, maps, and local packs fill the smaller screen before any organic link.
+Research consistently shows mobile users are more likely to experience a zero-click search than desktop users, because answers, maps, and local packs fill the smaller screen before any organic link.
 That makes local SEO and structured data even more important on mobile.
-We have found that for local businesses, the map pack often matters more than the classic blue links — which is why we treat mobile and local as a single problem.
+We have found that for local businesses, the map pack often matters more than the classic blue links, which is why we treat mobile and local as a single problem.

 What These SEO Statistics Mean for Your Strategy

 Read together, the SEO statistics point to one conclusion: search is still the biggest traffic channel, but winning it now takes two jobs instead of one.
-You still need to rank — position one earns nearly 40% of clicks for a reason.
+You still need to rank, position one earns nearly 40% of clicks for a reason.
 But you also need to be the cited source inside snippets and AI Overviews, because a growing share of searches never produce a click at all.
-The old playbook of "rank and wait" is no longer enough on its own.
+In our experience, the brands that win now do both jobs deliberately, not by accident.

 How We Win Organic Traffic for Clients

 Benchmarks are the floor, not the ceiling.
 When we run an SEO program, we work both halves of the new search reality.
 We build genuine topical authority so pages earn page-one rankings, because the click-through math rewards the top three brutally.
-We structure content to be answer-engine friendly — clear definitions, FAQs, and sourced data that both Google and AI engines can lift.
+We structure content to be answer-engine friendly, clear definitions, FAQs, and sourced data that both Google and AI engines can lift.
 We fix the technical foundation, because a page that cannot be crawled or rendered cannot rank.
 And we measure real outcomes, not vanity positions.
-Our clients who treat AI citation as part of SEO, rather than a separate project, are the ones holding their visibility as zero-click grows.
+In our experience, the clients who treat AI citation as part of SEO, rather than a separate project, hold their visibility as zero-click grows.

 Common SEO Mistakes We See